Also Known As:

 Sanaye Electronic Iran

 - Sh.
 Langari St., Nobonyad Sq., Pasdaran Ave., Tehran 19574 Iran

 - Shahid Langari Street, Nononyad Square, Tehran, Iran

 - Hossain Abad/Ardakan Road, Shiraz, Iran

-Wholly-owned subsidiary of MODAFL (Ministry of Defense Armed Forces Logistics) and a sister-organization to AIO (Aerospace Industries Organization), DIO (Defense Industries Organization - see separate entity records), and AvIO; oversees subsidiaries including Shiraz Electronics Industries (SEI), Iran Communication Industries (ICI), Electronic Components Industries (ECI), Information System of Iran (ISIRAN), Isfahan Optics Industries (IOI), Iran Electronics Research Institute (see separate entity records), Security of Telecommunication and Information Technology (STI) and Iran Space Industries Group (ISIG).
+Wholly-owned subsidiary of MODAFL (Ministry of Defense Armed Forces Logistics) and a sister-organization to AIO (Aerospace Industries Organization), DIO (Defense Industries Organization), and AvIO; oversees subsidiaries including Shiraz Electronics Industries (SEI), Iran Communication Industries (ICI), Electronic Components Industries (ECI), Information System of Iran (ISIRAN), Isfahan Optics Industries (IOI), Iran Electronics Research Institute, Security of Telecommunication and Information Technology (STI) and Iran Space Industries Group (ISIG).